 Danang has a tropical monsoon climate with high temperatures and less fluctuation.
 Due to its location in the middle of Vietnam, the climate is also influenced by the subtropical climate in the North and the tropical climate of the South.
 Thus, Danang is divided into the rainy season (August to December) and the dry season (February to July).
 The best time to visit Da Nang to enjoy activities like trekking and beachside activities is the dry season.
 You should avoid the stormy season from November to January if you are visiting Da Nang for this purpose.

 Other worthy times to visit Da Nang are the months of festivals.
 There are three Da Nang festivals you should know about:

 1. Quan Am (Avalokitesvara) Festival

 When: 18th to 20th of the second lunar month of the year

 Where: on Ngu Hanh Son (Marble Mountains)

-This festival honors Avalokitesvara with the main event of Avalokitesvara Bodhisattva statue procession held on the morning of the 19th day.
-Other rituals include flower offering ceremony, sutra chanting, ceremony of giving alms to wandering souls.
+This festival honors Avalokitesvara with the main event of the Avalokitesvara Bodhisattva statue procession held on the morning of the 19th day.
+Other rituals include a flower offering ceremony, sutra chanting, and ceremony of giving alms to wandering souls.
 The actual festival has activities like camping, boat race, art performance, and many other cultural activities.